 What was my order like?

-The one serious issue was that some knitwear I’d ordered had eleven different rips in it, and was smudged with dirt all over.
-I was quite shocked that it had been sent out in that condition as the problems were clearly visible and the garment was ruined.
+There was one serious issue: some knitwear I’d ordered had eleven different rips in it, and was smudged with dirt all over.
+I was shocked that it had been sent out in that condition as the problems were clearly visible and the garment was ruined.
 Well, accidents can and do happen, so I emailed their customer service politely and gave them a fair chance to put it right.
 They came up trumps with a quick apology, and sent me a free returns label for it which arrived through the letter box within 48 hours.
-The faulty item was then put through the system very quickly and I was refunded with hardly any delay and no quibbles.
-They also refunded part of the original postage, which made me happy.
+E5P put the faulty item through the system very quickly and refunded me with hardly any delay and no quibbles.
+They also refunded a proportional part of the original parcel’s postage, which made me happy.

 What are the best uses of Everything 5 Pounds?